Skip to content

 Ways to maintain your mental health as an ambivert include:

-• Maintain your personal health: Eating well and exercising can be highly beneficial for your mental health, which can help you maintain more balance.
+• Maintain your health: Eating well and exercising can be highly beneficial for your mental health, which can help you maintain more balance.

 • Seek therapy: If you’re struggling with balance, speaking to a therapist can help.
 In-person or online therapy options allow you to share your feelings and work on your mental health in a supportive environment.